TAMS-Group/bio_ik/README.md

   roscd
   catkin_make
   ```

-* Configure Moveit to use bio-ik as the kinematics solver
+* Configure Moveit to use bio-ik as the kinematics solver.
 * Use Moveit to plan and execute motions or use your own code
   together with `move_group` node to move your robot.